javalin/website/pages/docs.md

 ```

 ## Javadoc
-There is a Javadoc available at [javadoc.io](http://javadoc.io/doc/io.javalin/javalin),
+There is a Javadoc available at [javadoc.io](http://javadoc.io/doc/io.javalin/javalin).
-but Javalin doesn't really have lot of comments.
-Please use the website to learn how to
-use Javalin, the only comments in the source code are to understand the
-internal apis/control flow.

-Pull-requests adding Javadoc comments in the source code are not welcome.
+Please contribute to the Javadoc if you can.

 ## FAQ